 Here are some tips for choosing a domain name:

 - Make your name easy to spell and say.
 Don’t use misspelled words, numbers, or hyphens in your domain name.
 All of these things will make your name a lot more confusing and harder for people to remember.

 - Make sure that the .com of your chosen name is available.
-Try to avoid endings like .net or .co because they are less common and harder to remember.
+Try to avoid alternative domain name endings like .net or .co because they are less common, harder to remember, and less trustworthy.

 - Use your own name.
 If you can’t think of a catchy name for your blog, using your own name as your domain name is always a safe bet.

 - Don’t overthink it.
 Try not to spend too much time on this step or worry about picking the “perfect” domain name.
 Chances are, whatever name you pick will grow on you and start to feel like a great fit.

 If you can’t decide on a name yet, that’s okay!
 You can come back and choose one later after you sign up for web hosting with Bluehost.